aws-amplify/docs/docs/cli/graphql-transformer/key.md

 1. `getTodo` - Get a Todo by `id`
 2. `listTodos` - Query all Todos

 You will often need additional data access patterns.
-For example in a Todo app you may want to fetch Todos by `status`.
+For example, in a Todo app, you may want to fetch Todos by `status`.
 The `@key` directive would allow you to add this additional data access pattern with a single new line of code:

 ```graphql
 type Todo @model